szabgab/perlmaven.com/sites/en/pages/generate-random-numbers-in-perl-with-rand.md

 The [official documentation of rand() in Perl](https://metacpan.org/pod/perlfunc#rand) warns that
-<b>"rand()" is not cryptographically secure.
-You should not rely
-on it in security-sensitive situations.</b>
+**"rand()" is not cryptographically secure.
+You should not rely on it in security-sensitive situations.**
 It also points to a number
 of third-party alternatives from CPAN.
 Let's have a look at those.

 ## Crypt::Random

-[Crypt::Random](https://metacpan.org/pod/Crypt::Random) calls itself <b>Cryptographically Secure, True Random Number Generator.</b>
-it uses `/dev/random` or similar device supplied by the operating system.
+[Crypt::Random](https://metacpan.org/pod/Crypt::Random) calls itself **Cryptographically Secure, True Random Number Generator.** it uses `/dev/random` or similar device supplied by the operating system.

 The basic usage looks like this: